humphd/desktop/README.md

 1. Click Undo, notice state of the Summary input field (should be `hello` again)
 1. Repeat previous commit/undo steps, noticing Summary input field after each Undo (should be `hello`)

-These are exactly what we need, replacing the seemingly random behaviour into a simple manual test we can try.
+These are exactly what we need, replacing the seemingly random behaviour with a simple manual test we can try ourselves.
 After we build and run our local version of the app, we can clearly see the bug in action:

 ![Reproducing the bug locally](screenshots/reproduce-bug.gif)

+> NOTE: I've created a new, mostly empty repository (`git init`) with a `README.md` file, and opened that in the app for testing.

 ## Finding the Related Code

 Now that we can successfully recreate the bug, it's time to try and locate the code that causes the issue.
 Where to begin?
 GitHub Desktop is a large program ([~160K lines of code written by 154 people](https://www.openhub.net/p/github-desktop)), and we don't (yet) know the code.
 Should we dive in and just try to figure out where the code controlling this part of the app lives?
-We could, and that's often your only option.
-However, in this case we have another tool available to us.
+We could, and this was our strategy in the [VSCode walkthrough](https://github.com/humphd/vscode/tree/good-first-experience-issue-42726#finding-the-related-code).
+However, in this case we have another tool available to us in the form of `git bisect`.

 ### Finding a Regression Window

-Recall that the issue we're examining includes this:
+Recall that the original issue filed includes this bit of information:

 > Before, whenever I clicked the "Undo" button to undo a commit, the summary and description fields get populated with the description of that commit.
 But now, they don't always get populated.

 Our bug is one where things used to work properly, and have now started failing intermittently.
 We often refer to such a bug as a [*regression*](https://en.wikipedia.org/wiki/Software_regression), because our program has *regressed* (gone backwards) in functionality instead of *progressing*.

-In cases where code in a git repository has regressed, we can try using [`git bisect`](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git) to automate search through old commits in order to find the cause of our bug (i.e., the commit).
+In cases where code in a git repository has regressed, we can try using [`git bisect`](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git) to automate searching through old commits in order to find the cause of our bug (i.e., the commit).

-The concept is simple: things no longer work as expected, therefore, some change to the code must have broken things.
+The concept is simple: our program no longer works as expected, and so we assume that some change to the code must have broken things.
 In the case of git, every change is a commit, and git knows about all 20K+ commits in the GitHub Desktop repository.
 One of them introduced a change we need to correct.
 But which one?

 To answer this question, we're going to have to begin by finding a *regression window*: two points in time that represent a) the code working as expected; and b) the code failing.

 We already have two known failing commits: our current position, and also the released version 1.5.0, which the bug reporter says he was using.
 The set of [release tags associated with the project](https://github.com/desktop/desktop/releases) is a useful way to find our regression window.

-The [1.5.0](https://github.com/desktop/desktop/releases/tag/release-1.5.0) release happened on Nov 13, 2018, and represents the first "failed" commit.
+The [1.5.0](https://github.com/desktop/desktop/releases/tag/release-1.5.0) release happened on Nov 13, 2018, and represents a known "failing" commit.
 The bug reporter said that things worked in a previous release, and the last major release before 1.5.0 was [1.4.3](https://github.com/desktop/desktop/releases/tag/release-1.4.3) on Oct 18, 2018.
 When searching for the last-known-good commit in a regression window, don't worry too much about staying close to the failed commit: the bug might have been introduced a day, week, month, or year ago.
 We can't tell at this point.
 We'll let `git bisect` help us quickly jump across these commits.

 Let's see if version 1.4.3 has this bug.
 To do that, we need to checkout the code from that release, rebuild, and test for our bug: